 P. Love her with your children

 In many families the children and all the responsibilities relating to them belong to the wife.
 That’s not correct.
 They are your children, too.
 You should be the leader.
 They should respect you.
 They should listen to you.
 You should set the rules in the home.
 In this country there is something very wrong with the families.
 The family situations are often very ungodly.
 Very different from what the Bible says they should be.
 And here is a measurement: the whole country talks about grandmothers and you seldom ever hear anything about grandfathers.
 Nobody talks about grandfathers.
-We know only one Christian man in Ukraine who has told us about his grandfather many times.
+We know only one Christian man who told about his grandfather many times.
 All the other people talk about their grandmothers.
 It is a matriarchal society.
 The whole country seems to be run by the grandmothers.
 And it’s not Biblical.
 It shows that there is a bunch of men who are not doing their job as head of the home.
 One of the ways you can begin to be the leader in your home is find out what is going on with your children.
 Lift some of those responsibilities off of your wife.
 Make decisions together with her about how you are going to raise your children.
 What do you want your home to be like?
 Don’t give into the trend in society that says all of that is for the women.

 Q. Love her with your sharpness